 The Image Galleries are packed with powerful features.
 You can add images, videos/ HTML slides in your gallery.
 Add photo captions or enable IPTC data import.
 Choose the way you display each photo gallery by selecting from over 20 layouts styles - from horizontal or vertical scrolls, dynamic or square grids, and slideshows.

 Your Pixpa website comes with an in-built blogging platform.
 You can start blogging easily with integrated blogging tools.
 Several blog layouts, tags, embedded media, and commenting make blogging easy and expressive.
+To learn how to start writing great target-audience-focused content for your website, click here.

 Client Galleries on Pixpa